debbiemarkslab/popEVE/README.md

   - pandas
   - tqdm

-The corresponding environment can be created via conda with the popeve_env.yml file as follows:
+The corresponding environment can be created via conda with the popeve_env_linux.yml (or popeve_env_macos.yml) file as follows:
 ```
-  conda env create -f popeve_env.yml
+  conda env create -f popeve_env_linux.yml
   conda activate popeve_env
 ```

+An bash script for installing all dependencies in a clean Ubuntu 24.04 system is available here `linux_setup.sh`.

 ## License
 This project is available under the MIT license.